The Holocaust in Belarus

 The Holocaust saw the systematic extermination of Jews living in Byelorussia during its occupation by Nazi Germany in World War II.
 Before the construction of the Extermination Camps in Poland, the Holocaust was to be carried out in Belarus and the Baltic states using large gassing installations and transport by boats on the waterways rather than by trains.
 Although the Extermination Camps were eventually established in occupied Poland, roughly 800,000 Belarusian Jews (or about 90% of the Jewish population of Belarus) were murdered according to one estimate.
 Other estimates place the number of Jews killed between 500,000 and 550,000 (about 80% of the Belarusian Jewish population).
+Yitzhak Arad provides a figure of 556,000 to 582,000 total murdered Belarusian Jews in the Holocaust.
+If one looks only at the territories of the Belarusian SSR in 1938, then between 224,000 and 233,000 Belarusian Jews were murdered in the Holocaust, also according to Yitzhak Arad.

 Background

 Nazi German rule in Belarus began in the summer of 1941 during Operation Barbarossa (the invasion of the Soviet Union).
 Minsk was bombed and taken over by the Wehrmacht on 28 June 1941.
 In Hitler's view, Operation Barbarossa was a war against "Jewish Bolshevism", a Nazi conspiracy theory.
 On 3 July 1941, during the first "selection" in Minsk, 2,000 Jewish members of the intelligentsia were marched to a forest and massacred.
 The atrocities committed beyond the German-Soviet frontier were summarized by Einsatzgruppen for both sides of the prewar border between BSSR and Poland.
 The Nazis made Minsk the administrative centre of Generalbezirk Weißruthenien in the Reichskomissariat Ostland.
 As of 15 July 1941, all Jews were ordered to wear a yellow badge on their outer garments under penalty of death, and on 20 July 1941, the creation of the Minsk Ghetto was pronounced.
 Within two years, it became the largest ghetto in the German-occupied Soviet Union, with over 100,000 Jews.